katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/screenshots-videos.md

 ## Videos

 Together with execution logs and screenshots, videos are of great assistance to decide what went wrong during the runtime of automated tests.
-By watching the recorded videos to see how the automated test was executed, the testing team can identify exactly where the test failed and hence, save substantial time and resources.
+By watching the recorded videos to see how the automated test was executed, the testers can identify exactly where the test failed and hence, save substantial time and resources.

 > Notes
 > * Video recorder applies to Web UI testing only.
-> * For remote browsers, you're recommended to use [Katalium Server](https://docs.katalon.com/katalium-server/docs/katalium-server-katalon-studio-remote-machine.html) to view captured sessions.
+> * For remote browsers, we recommend you use [Katalium Server](https://docs.katalon.com/katalium-server/docs/katalium-server-katalon-studio-remote-machine.html) to view captured sessions.

 ### Screen Recorder